AdobeDocs/experience-manager-65.en/help/commerce/cif/getting-started.md

 ### Install the AEM Content and Comemerce add-on for AEM 6.5

 Download and install the AEM Commerce Add-On for AEM 6.5 from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) portal.

+Start and install the requiered AEM 6.5 Service Pack.
+We recommend to install the last available service pack.

     >[!NOTE]
     >